 OUR ETHICAL POLICY

-Working with her suppliers, including NGO groups, Sue meets the craftspeople in their workshops, assured to know they have good working conditions and are treated well.
+Working with her suppliers, including NGO groups, Sue meets the craftspeople in their workshops, assured to know they have good working conditions.